niknahadb/starship/README.md

 # Starship Game

 I wanted to brush up on my Go skills so I built a fast-paced space shooter game that gets progressively more challenging.
+Play for free below!

 **[TRY IT FOR YOURSELF](https://niknahadb.github.io/starship)**